-Use the middle mouse button to move (pan) the visible view of the current image across the workspace.
+Use the left mouse button with ctrl + space keys to move (pan) the visible view of the current image across the workspace.

 Chapter 4 - Still Image Acquisition

 This chapter describes how to work with digital still and video cameras in order to acquire a new image into the program.